-If you install a commercial dehumidifier, you can cut your AC costs and reduce the wear and tear on your HVAC equipment.
+If you install an office or workplace dehumidifier, you can cut your AC costs and reduce the wear and tear on your HVAC equipment.

 Avoid Air Conditioner Overuse

 Indoor air quality affects energy use in the summer.
-Excess humidity creates a problem for your commercial air conditioner.
+Excess humidity creates a problem for your air conditioner.
 It forces it to work harder and therefore drives up your air conditioning bills.
-A smart solution to this problem is dehumidifier installation, which removes the unwanted moisture and helps your air conditioner perform its best.

-Estes Commercial provides expert installation of high-quality commercial dehumidifier systems to treat your whole facility.
+Estes provides expert installation of high-quality commercial dehumidifier systems to treat your whole facility.

 Does Air Conditioning Reduce Humidity?

-When the humidity in the air is high, the body feels warmer.
+When the air is humid, the body feels warmer.
 Air saturated with moisture slows the evaporation of sweat on the skin, which is the body’s way of cooling.

 Because of this, high humidity levels make it feel hotter.
-When the humidity level inside your building is elevated, the natural reaction for many is to turn down the temperature for more cooling.
+In a humid environment, the natural reaction for many is to turn down the temperature for more cooling.
 This alone makes your air conditioning bills higher.

-As your commercial air conditioner cools, it dehumidifies as a bonus effect of the cooling process.
-However, air conditioners cannot manage humidity levels, like a commercial dehumidifier can.
+As your air conditioner cools, it dehumidifies as a bonus effect of the cooling process.
+However, air conditioners cannot control humidity levels as commercial dehumidifiers can.

 When there is more moisture in the air, the air conditioner works harder to cool the air.
 This requires more energy, directly impacting your air conditioning bills.
-This extra work places more stress on the system and its components.
+This extra work adds more stress to the system and its components.
 This leaves you open to breakdowns and early system failure.

 Quick Review: How a Commercial Dehumidifier Helps

-A commercial dehumidifier is a dedicated piece of equipment which extracts moisture from the air inside your facility.
-It is built to work with your building’s HVAC system, and techs install it within the duct system to treat air as it circulates.
+A workplace dehumidifier is a dedicated piece of equipment that extracts moisture from the air inside your facility.
+A dehumidifier is built to work with your building’s HVAC system, and techs install it within the duct system to treat air as it circulates.

 A dedicated drain is installed with whole-facility dehumidification systems to eliminate the need to empty a reservoir.
 This reduces their maintenance immediately.
 Set the humidistat to your desired relative humidity level, typically between 40 and 55 percent, and the dehumidifier operates as needed to draw excess moisture from the air as it circulates through the HVAC system.